Using Social Media To Promote Your Pet Product

 Engagement or Followers?

 As a general rule of thumb, it is better to aim for high levels of engagement than judge the success of the account by the number of followers.
 Engagement means that people aren’t skimming by your posts without reading them.
 It means that they are stopping and thinking about them, before moving on.
+And higher levels of engagement means that you will appear in people’s timelines more frequently.

 Which Social Media?

-Don’t try and use every platform.
+When using social media for the pet industry, don’t try and use every platform.
 We recommend selecting 2 or, at the very most, 3, to concentrate on.
 Research which demographic groups use which platform and select according to your target market.

 If possible, select platforms that you enjoy using.
 This will help to ensure that you are motivated to keep them updated.